 These insights into your consumer base shouldn’t just be used at one touch point (like a digital advert or a marketing email), they should be used throughout the user journey to ensure that each customer feels valued throughout the entire relationship.
 A huge 85% of Millennials are more likely to make a purchase if it is personalised to their interests, regardless of whether this is in-store or online, and 39% will actively go out of their way to use a customised offer.

 Interest-based targeting is now a very-much achievable goal.
-People live their lives through the internet, with 3.17 billion internet users, who each have an average of 5.5 social media accounts, meaning the amount of data available is continuously growing.
+People live their lives through the internet, with 3.17 billion internet users and the amount of data available is continuously growing.
 Not only is there an exponentially growing pool of digital data, but consumers want to leverage this data in return for personalised experiences.
 Now is the time to invest – and benefit – from personalisation.

 MORE LIKE THIS